openstack-archive/fuel-plugin-nsx-t/doc/test/source/test_suite_system.rst

     1. Set up for system tests.
     2. Log in to Horizon Dashboard.
     3. Add two private networks (net01 and net02).
-    4. Add one subnet (net01_subnet01: 192.168.101.0/24, net02_subnet01, 192.168.101.0/24) to each network.
-Disable gateway for all subnets.
+    4. Add one subnet (net01_subnet01: 192.168.101.0/24, net02_subnet01, 192.168.102.0/24) to each network.
+Disable gateway for both subnets.
     5. Launch 1 instance in each network.
 Instances should belong to different az (nova and vcenter).
     6. Create new router (Router_01), set gateway and add interface to external network.
     7. Enable gateway on subnets.
 Attach private networks to created router.
-    8. Verify that VMs of different networks should communicate between each other.
+    8. Verify that VMs of different networks communicate between each other.
     9. Add one more router (Router_02), set gateway and add interface to external network.
     10. Detach net_02 from Router_01 and attach it to Router_02.
     11. Assign floating IPs for all created VMs.
-    12. Check that default security group allow the ICMP.
+    12. Check that default security group allows the ICMP.
-    13. Verify that VMs of different networks should communicate between each other by FIPs.
+    13. Verify that VMs of different networks communicate between each other by FIPs.
     14. Delete instances.
     15. Detach created networks from routers.
     16. Delete created networks.